Vincent Strudwick

-Vincent Noel Harold Strudwick (born 1932) is a British Church of England priest, theologian and educationalist.
-His areas of expertise include sixteenth-century English history and the ecclesiology of Richard Hooker.
+Vincent Noel Harold Strudwick (1932–2025) was a British Church of England priest, canon, theologian and educationalist.
+His areas of expertise included sixteenth-century English history and the ecclesiology of Richard Hooker.

 Education

 After serving as a Pilot Officer in the Royal Air Force, Strudwick entered Kelham Theological College (1952), which was run by the Society of the Sacred Mission.
 He also studied at the University of Nottingham, where he received a Bachelor of Arts degree in history.
 He later received a Diploma in Adult Education from the University of London (1979).

 Ordination

 In 1959 he was ordained deacon in the Church of England and the following year he was ordained priest.
 He was a tutor at Kelham Theological College 1959-63 and Sub-Warden and House Master 1963–70.
 From 1970 until 1973 he served as Assistant Curate of St John the Baptist's Church, Crawley.
 From 1973 until 1977 he was Rector of Fittleworth and at the same time he became Adult Education Adviser for the Diocese of Chichester and Tutor in Reformation Studies at Chichester Theological College.
 He was Ecumenical Planning Officer for Education for Milton Keynes 1977–80, living in association with the Society of the Sacred Mission at Willen with his wife and three children.
 He was also a part-time Tutor with the St Albans Ministerial Training Scheme.